Active ingredient

 Driving and using machines

-Please ask your doctor before driving a car or using machinery.
+Please ask your doctor whether it is permitted to drive a car or use machines.

 PALEXIA contains lactose.